aditisaxena12/blue-octopus/_tabs/about.md

 ---
 # the default layout is 'page'
+title: About Me
-icon: fas fa-info-circle
+icon: fas fa-light fa-image-portrait
-order: 4
+order: 5
 ---

 > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.